OutSystems/docs-bestpractices/src/architecture/from-arch-to-dev/intro.md

 1. Retrieve the list of soccer fields from an external system, by consuming a REST API;

-1. The system needs to work online and be responsible for mobile devices.
+1. The system needs to work online and the UI must adapt to mobile devices.

 ### Organize (concepts on architecture canvas)